dyrota/baby-feeding/README.md

 - "ADMIN" users are authorized to create, edit or delete feeding data for their account.
 - "PHYSICIANS" users are authorized to access the feeding data of specific users by their patient ID.
 - Information such as average duration each milking session takes place and the average amount consumed are displayed in charts across a user specified period.
 By default, data across all time is displayed.
-- Both types of users are able to change their passwords using
+- Both types of users are able to change their passwords on the accounts page.

 ## Stack
 - **Frontend:** Bootstrap + jQuery